FOCUS: Effective Embedding Initialization for Monolingual Specialization of Multilingual Models

-Finding an initialization in the same semantic space as the pretrained embeddings is not as easy for the set of non-overlapping (``additional'') tokens $\mathbb{A} = \mathbb{V}^\text{t} \setminus \mathbb{O}$.
-To initialize embeddings for the additional tokens, we first train static embeddings $\mathbf{F}$ for all (i.e., overlapping and additional) target tokens $\mathbb{V}^\text{t}$ on tokenized target language training data\footnote{For this, we apply \texttt{fasttext} at the token level.
-In principle, we could also use \wechsel{}'s method of obtaining token embeddings from pretrained \texttt{fasttext} word embeddings.}.
-Next, for every additional token $a \in \mathbb{A}$, we compute the cosine similarity to every overlapping token $o \in \mathbb{O}$ based on the embeddings in the static embedding space $\mathbf{F}$: To obtain the most similar overlapping tokens $o$ for a single additional token $a$, we then apply {sparsemax}~\cite{martins2016sparsemax} over $\mathbf{c}_{a}$, where $\mathbf{c}_a$ is a vector containing all similarity scores $c_{a,o}$. {Sparsemax} is a sparse variant of softmax that assigns zero probability mass to low-probability elements, which has previously been used by \citet{tran2020ramen} in a similar setting.
-Using {sparsemax} has the advantage of being able to accommodate different degrees of skew in the similarity distribution dynamically (i.e., in some cases we might have only one or two very similar tokens, in other cases, we might have significantly more).
-The weight $w_{a,o}$ for each overlapping token $o \in \mathbb{O}$ with respect to $a$ is given by the probability mass assigned to token $o$ by {sparsemax}:
+We convert the similarity scores $\vv{\bm{c}}_a$ to weights by applying {\sparsemax{}}~\cite{martins2016sparsemax} over each $\vv{\bm{c}}_a$. $\mathrm{Sparsemax}$ is a sparse variant of softmax that assigns zero probability mass to low-probability elements, which has previously been used by \citet{tran2020ramen} in a similar setting.
+Using {\sparsemax{}} has the advantage of being able to dynamically accommodate different degrees of skew in the similarity distribution.
+In some cases we might have only one or two very similar tokens, in other cases, we might have significantly more.
+Accordingly, the weights $\vv{\bm{w}}_a$ of the overlapping tokens are: { \scalebox{0.6}[1.0]{\( - \)} } { \scalebox{0.5}[1.0]{\( - \)} }

-The tokens that sparsemax assigns a non-zero probability mass constitute our set of similar tokens $\mathbb{S}_a$ for any additional token $a$:

-Given this set of similar tokens $\mathbb{S}_a$, we initialize the embedding $\mathbf{E}^\text{t}$\raisebox{1pt}{$[\verythinspace a\verythinspace ]$} for each additional token $a$ as a weighted average of {pretrained embeddings} $\mathbf{E}^\text{s}$ of the similar tokens.
-This distinction is important, as only embeddings from the pretrained embedding space will work together with the other transferred Transformer weights.
-Therefore, we initialize the additional tokens accordingly: